 I'm a foodie.
 I love eating food, I love cooking food, I love shopping for food ingredients, I love it all.
-I'm a part-time housewife (just married in '09), a part-time architect, a full-time food fanatic & I love my new life here in San Francisco.
-I work from home which allows me plenty of time to play in the kitchen or go shop for ingredients, so I cook a lot.
-Luckily for me, my husband loves to eat good food as much as I do.
+I'm a full-time housewife (married in '09) & mom (since '11), a full-time food fanatic & I love my new life here in Milpitas.
+Luckily for me, my husband & toddler love to eat good food as much as I do.
 We love to travel & that has allowed us to experience & appreciate different cultures & their foods.
-That's why living in San Francisco is so great for being a foodie because it's like eating around the world all in one city.
+Living in San Francisco for 4 yrs prior to moving to Milpitas was so great for being a foodie because it was like eating around the world all in one city.
 And although this city is a mecca for great food & countless restaurants, there is also something really nice about being able to cook & eat at home - especially in a city where fresh & exotic ingredients abound!
-But don't let me fool you, because we're also just two good old Colorado kids who love our down-home country cooking, too!
+But don't let me fool you, because deep down we're just two good ol' Colorado kids who love our down-home country cooking, too!

 My favorite things to cook

 I love to cook everything - pastas, soups, curries, noodles, muffins, meats, vegetables, comfort foods, breakfasts, desserts... everything.
 I mostly cook by instinct once I dive into a recipe, so I tend to make modifications here and there as I go.
 I can't help it.
 It's part of the fun of cooking!